 a corrosive paint-removing chemical that is sold without adequate instructions for safe handling and use.

 Again, the injury must result from the failure to warn or properly instruct.
 If you are burned while using the newfangled tea kettle mentioned above, you would only have a failure-to-warn claim if you were burned by steam unexpectedly coming out of the oddly positioned steam valve.
+Burn victims should contact an experienced burn injury lawyer.

 Comparing the Three Types of Product Liability Claims